 The seven-member Port Commission is the governing body of the Port of Houston Authority, and among its other responsibilities is responsible for Port Authority-wide policy making.
 This section includes these policies, other governance documents and instructions for making public information requests.

-There are local, state and federal governmental entities that are stakeholders in Port Houston.
-The members of the Port Commission are appointed by four local jurisdictions; the State of Texas authorized the creation of Port Houston as a navigation district and granted certain property to it; and the federal government partners with Port Houston in some of its most important projects, including the maintenance of the Houston Ship Channel.
+There are local, state and federal governmental entities that are stakeholders in the Port of Houston Authority.
+The members of the Port Commission are appointed by four local jurisdictions; the State of Texas authorized the creation of the Port of Houston Authority as a navigation district and granted certain property to it; and the federal government partners with Port Houston in some of its most important projects, including the maintenance of the Houston Ship Channel.

 The Port’s Government Relations department acts as the liaison between the Port of Houston Authority and its local, state and federal government stakeholders.
 The department’s functions include informing and educating elected officials and regulatory agencies on issues that affect the port by hosting briefings and tours, as well as responding to requests.